 Stage 5.
 User-experience and QA tests

 Internal quality assurance (QA) tests are the first layer of error-free product production.
-QA engineers only test the product or feature based on how it was originally intended to function as per the build-plan.
+QA engineers only test the product or feature based on how the initial intentions were to function as per the build plan.

-If the product clears QA, the final test on en-user experience is conducted by a panel of users to identify gaps in navigation, layout, user-interface friendliness, intuitiveness etc.
+If the product clears QA, the final test on end-user experience is conducted by a panel of users to identify gaps in navigation, layout, user-interface friendliness, intuitiveness, and so on.

 Stage 6.
 Modifications and Production

 If the user-feedback test returns with sanctioned pre-production updates, teams must implement these last-minute changes.